openSUSE/obs-landing/_posts/development/2024-10-23-make-it-easier-for-users-to-understand-what-is-there-on-a-request.md

 # More Clarity on the Diffs

 We've added eyecatchers on the request's diff page.
-The diff component now shows small highlights that help users understand what exactly changed before and after.
+The diff component now shows small highlights that help users understand what exactly changed.

 <figure>
   <img src="/images/posts/2024-10-23/eyecatchers.png" alt="Eyecatchers in a file diff" />